In the email marketing industry, the consensus is that a good email open rate is between 15 percent and 20 percent.

 What should you consider personalizing?
 First name and company name are the most obvious candidates.
 However, depending upon the data you have, you can go even further.
 For example:

-- “Mark, you’re an O+ donor and we’re low on your blood type“
+- “Bill, you’re an O+ donor, and we’re low on your blood type“

 - “Tom, your favorite whey shake mix is back in stock“